the-lucky-clover/calclik/ANALYTICS.md

-# CalClik Telemetry System
+# CALCLiK Telemetry System

 ## Anonymous Usage Analytics Implementation

 ### 🔒 Privacy-First Approach

-CalClik's telemetry system is designed with privacy as the top priority:
+CALCLiK's telemetry system is designed with privacy as the top priority:

 - **No Personal Data**: We never collect names, emails, IP addresses, or any identifying information
 - **Anonymous Sessions**: Each session gets a random ID that cannot be linked to users